How to restore Azure VM data in Azure portal

 |Create a new VM||Quickly creates and gets a basic VM up and running from a restore point.

-You can specify a name for the VM, select the resource group and virtual network (VNet) in which it will be placed, and specify a storage type.
+You can specify a name for the VM, select the resource group and virtual network (VNet) in which it will be placed, and specify a storage account for the restored VM.
+The new VM must be created in the same region as the source VM.

 Azure Backup provides a template to help you customize and create a VM.